isc-projects/kea/doc/guide/classify.rst

     some subnets are reserved.
-More precisely: when choosing a subnet, the server iterates over all of the subnets that are feasible given the information found in the packet (client address, relay address, etc).
+More precisely: when choosing a subnet, the server iterates over all of the subnets that are feasible given the information found in the packet (client address, relay address, etc.).
 It uses the first subnet it finds that either doesn't have a class associated with it, or has a class which matches one of the packet's classes.